bridgecrew-perf6/API-deployment-8/README.md

 |-|-|-|-|-|
 |Environment|`Dockerfile`, `requirements.txt`,`Procfile`|||https://github.com/orhannurkan/API-deployment/blob/main/Dockerfile| |

 The `Dockerfile` contains the code to start an environment from the latest version of Ubuntu.
-Once your environment is running on the latest Ubuntu version, it will install the latest version of Python (`python3.8.5`) and `pip`.
+Once your environment is running on the latest Ubuntu version, it will install the latest version of Python (`python3.8.5`) and `pip` (packages installer for Python).
 Then with `pip`, it will install all the necessary packages located in the `requirements.txt` file.

-In case you are unfamiliar with some concepts on Docker, we recommend you to check BeCode documentation on Docker : https://github.com/becodeorg/BXL-Bouman-2.22/tree/master/content/05.deployment/2.0.Docker
+If you are unfamiliar with some concepts on Docker, we recommend you to check this documentation on Docker : https://github.com/becodeorg/BXL-Bouman-2.22/tree/master/content/05.deployment/2.0.Docker

 ## 2.6.
 Heroku